tencentyun/intlcloud-documents/API/API 3.0/网络/内容分发网络/CDN产品API3.0文档_20190605/调用方式/返回结果_intl.md

 ## Common Error Codes

 If there is an Error field in the response, it means that the API call failed.
 The Code field in Error indicates the error code.
-The Code field in Error indicates the error code.
 The following table lists the common error codes that all actions can return.

 | Error code | Error description |